2019–20 Audit and Evaluation Committee Annual Report

 - Eric Trottier, Manager, Financial Services and Chief Financial Officer (CFO)

 - Heidi Bartman, Chief Results Delivery Officer

-The Committee received information and support from management to enable it to carry out its duties and responsibilities effectively.
-The Commissioner also made available to the Committee the Commissioner’s reports to Parliament, including his Annual Report and Case Reports.
+The AEC received information and support from management to enable it to carry out its duties and responsibilities effectively.
+The Commissioner also made his reports to Parliament available to the AEC, including his Annual Report and Case Reports.

-Items considered by the AEC in 2018–19 included the following:
+Items that the AEC considered in FY 2019–20 included the following:

 Office of the Auditor General (OAG) Audit of Financial Statements

-- Nathalie Chartrand, Audit Principal, and Josée Maltais, presented the results of the audit of the 2017–18 to the Committee on July 9, 2018.
-Ms. Maltais advised that the results of the audit resulted in an unmodified opinion on the financial statements.
-There were no legal claims and no business risks that had significant audit implications were identified.
+- Nathalie Chartrand, Audit Principal, and Julie Tremblay presented the results of the audit of the FY 2018–19 financial statements to the AEC on July 8, 2019.
+Ms. Tremblay advised that the results of the audit did not modify the opinion on the financial statements.
+Ms. Chartrand and Ms. Tremblay identified no legal claims and no business risks that had significant audit implications.

-- Ms. Chartrand thanked PSIC staff and CHRC (the financial services provider for PSIC) for their full cooperation.
-No action plan will be requested by OAG as a result of the audit.
+- Ms. Chartrand thanked PSIC staff and CHRC (PSIC’s financial services provider) for their full cooperation.
+The OAG will not request an action plan as a result of the audit.

-- On the recommendation of the AEC, the Commissioner and the CFO signed the audited financial statements.
+- On the AEC’s recommendation, the Commissioner and the CFO signed the audited financial statements.

-- The Audit cycle continued with a presentation by the OAG on February 21, 2019, on the Audit Plan for the 2018–19 Financial Statements.
+- The audit cycle continued with a presentation by the OAG on February 17, 2020, on the audit plan for the 2019–20 financial statements.